 Principal Investigator: Downing M

-Childhood sexual abuse (CSA) remains a critical public health issue among Black and Latino sexual minority men, as it is associated with multiple negative outcomes including substance misuse, poor mental health, revictimization, and high-risk sexual behavior.
+Childhood sexual abuse (CSA) is a critical public health issue among Black and Latino sexual minority men, as it is associated with multiple negative outcomes including substance misuse, poor mental health, revictimization, and high-risk sexual behavior.
 Most CSA research with sexual minority men relies on quantitative assessment that often precludes consideration of cultural variations in how formative sexual experiences are understood, are based on inconsistent or overly restrictive definitions of abuse, and therefore may fail to detect certain abusive experiences (e.g., those involving female perpetrators), which can have harmful health consequences if they remain unrecognized.
-This mixed-methods study will overcome existing limitations by drawing on perspectives of Black and Latino sexual minority men and relevant service providers to better understand the role of, and need to include, sexual abuse histories in treatment and counseling settings, with the long-term goal of improving assessment and health outcomes.Abstract on NIH RePORTER
+This mixed-methods study overcame existing limitations by drawing on perspectives of Black and Latino sexual minority men and relevant service providers to better understand the role of, and need to include, sexual abuse histories in treatment and counseling settings, with the long-term goal of improving assessment and health outcomes.Abstract on NIH RePORTER

 Understanding the impact of childhood sexual abuse on men’s risk behavior: Protocol for a mixed-methods study

 JMIR Research Protocols, 7 (2), e62. doi: 10.2196/resprot.9071.
 PMCID: PMC5847822.